TheFlyingFoool/DuckGameRebuilt/README.md

 ### Building on GNU/Linux

-* Install the `msbuild` package from your distro's package manager
+* Add the [official monoproject repos](https://www.mono-project.com/download/stable/) (unless you're firebreak appearantly)
-* Install the `mono-complete` package from the [official monoproject site](https://www.mono-project.com/download/stable/)
+* Install the `mono-complete` package<!-- * Install the `msbuild` package ..I think msbuild is a dependency of mono-complete -->
 * `cd` to the solution's directory
 * Restore the NuGet packages if your IDE hasn't
   * `nuget restore`